 (c) to visit a burial ground or garden of remembrance, to pay respects to a member of your household, a family member or friend.

 Attendance at a funeral service is extremely important.
 Unfortunately during these difficult times it is not always possible due to the restrictions caused by the coronavirus pandemic.

 Stoke on Trent City Council is constantly striving to ensure that mourners attending funerals at Carmountside Chapel do so in a Covid safe environment.
-In addition to the measures taken in the chapel, the Live webcast service will be provided at no cost for services taking place from Monday 2nd November, to encourage participation at home on mobile devices.
+In addition to the measures taken in the chapel, the Live webcast service is available to encourage participation at home on mobile devices.
 Attendance in person still poses a huge risk to everyone present at the Chapel especially those who are clinically vulnerable.
 The easy to use live streaming service is available for upto 150 viewers per service enabling them to watch from the safety of their own home and giving the reassurance of their presence at the service.
 28 day watch again facilities, DVD and Blue-Ray recordings are also available at an additional cost.